 Students who were not in good standing at the time the leave of absence was granted and students who were placed on an involuntary leave of absence must petition the Associate Dean for Enrollment and Student Services for permission to return to the School and must demonstrate that the circumstances that led to their leave have been satisfactorily addressed and that they are ready to resume their studies.
-The decision whether to allow a student to return is made by the Associate Dean for Enrollment and Student Services, in consultation with the appropriate degree program Dean, as well as with others at HGSE as appropriate.
+The decision whether to allow a student to return is made by the Associate Dean for Enrollment and Student Services, in consultation with the Associate Dean for Degree Programs , as well as with others at HGSE as appropriate.

 If the leave, whether voluntary or involuntary, was for medical reasons, then the student must petition the Associate Dean for Enrollment and Student Services for permission to return to the School and must demonstrate that the circumstances that led to their leave have been satisfactorily addressed and that they are ready to resume their studies.
-In addition, so that the School may conduct an individualized assessment of their circumstances, students on medical leave ordinarily will be required to consult with Harvard University Health Services (and to grant permission to Harvard University Health Services to obtain their treatment records and communicate with their treatment providers) so that a professional assessment about the student's stability and readiness to return can be shared with the School but not on a medical leave of absence, then the School similarly may require the student to consult with their treatment providers) so that a professional communicate with their treatment providers and communicate the student to consult with Harvard University Health Services to obtain their treatment permission to Harvard University Health Services (and to grant permission to Harvard University Health Services to obtain their treatment providers) so that a professional assessment about the student or grant permission to Harvard University Health Services to obtain their treatment records and communicate with their treatment providers) so that a professional assessment about the student's stability and readiness to return can be shared with their treatment grant to return is made by the Associate Dean for Enrollment and Student Services, in consultation with the appropriate degree program Dean, as well as with others at HGSE as appropriate.
+In addition, so that the School may conduct an individualized assessment of their circumstances, students on medical leave ordinarily will be required to consult with Harvard University Health Services (and to grant permission to Harvard University Health Services to obtain their treatment records and communicate with their treatment providers) so that a professional assessment about the student's stability and readiness to return can be shared with the School.
+Please also note that if the School learns of serious concerns about the health or well-being of a student who is away from School but not on a medical leave of absence, then the School similarly may require the student to consult with Harvard University Health Services (and to grant permission to Harvard University Health Services to obtain their treatment records and communicate with their treatment providers) so that a professional assessment about the student's stability and readiness to return can be shared with the School.
+In all such cases, the decision whether to allow a student to return is made by the Associate Dean for Enrollment and Student Services, in consultation with the Associate Dean for Degree Programs, as well as with others at HGSE as appropriate.